Administration

 Note

-Pages are automatically purge from Fastly.com upon save.
+Pages are automatically purged from Fastly.com upon save.

 Boxes are re-usable bits of HTML markup that are used throughout the site.
 Things like sidebar info and specific areas of areas of pages with a richer design (i.e. landing pages) that would be cumbersome to edit as one large content textarea.